F483/quasar/README.md

 false positives.

-TODO how to test larger filter size traffic vs larger false positive traffic.
+TODO how to test larger filter size traffic vs larger false positive traffic?

 ![Subscription False Positive rate](https://github.com/f483/quasar/raw/master/_simulation/subfprate.png)

-# Simulation setup

-## Mock overlay network usage.
+## Topic subscription distribution.

+A long tail power law is assumed for the distribution of topic subscriptions, loosly based on twitter data.

+![Subscription Distribution](https://github.com/f483/quasar/raw/master/_simulation/subdistribution.png)

+## Testing Setup

-For the simulaton a mock overlay network is used, with peers connected randomly to one another.
+The simulation uses a mock overlay network.
+Peers connected randomly to one another.
 This allows quick isolated testing of the quasar protocol.

 It does not allow testing of: Peer discovery, churn behaviour, NAT traversal or behaviour of different overlay networks.

-### Assumed topic subscription distribution.

-A long tail power law is assumed for the distribution of topic subscriptions, loosly based on twitter data.

-![Subscription Distribution](https://github.com/f483/quasar/raw/master/_simulation/subdistribution.png)